Democrat Kamala Harris Withdraws From 2020 Presidential Run

 But I want to be clear with you: I will keep fighting every day for what this campaign has been about.
 Justice for the People.
 All the people.https://t.co/92Hk7DHHbR

 "I've taken stock and looked at this from every angle, and over the last few days have come to one of the hardest decisions of my life.
-My campaign for president simply doesn't have the financial resources we need to continue", she told supporters in a e-mail.
+My campaign for president simply doesn't have the financial resources we need to continue," she told supporters in an e-mail.

-The decision followed a number of officials told Politico on the condition of anonymity in November that with Harris’ ratings and campaign at large shrink, they've become increasingly frustrated with campaign chief Juan Rodriguez’s reluctance to clarify what changes have to be made to turn the situation for the better.
+The decision comes after a number of officials told Politico on condition of anonymity in November that as Harris’ ratings and campaign at large shrink, they've become increasingly frustrated with campaign chief Juan Rodriguez’s reluctance to clarify what changes should be made to turn the situation for the better.

+“What feels right, what impulse you have right now, what emotion, what frustration,” one of the officials said, describing the current state of the campaign in blunt terms: “No discipline.
+No plan.
+No strategy.”

+The campaign staffers also accused Rodriguez of dubious budget decisions, as well as boosting staff shortly before the layoffs were launched.

 All comments